 If an experienced runner you may be training for other events at present or ticking along with regular weekly runs.
 For you, the real 10k specific sessions and training runs kick in from late January.
 Plan to meet friends for a run and look to train in the morning on days when you know relatives or friends are likely to visit.
 If following the plan, be flexible and move runs around to fit in with the late nights, tiredness and festive fun.

 Use any plan as a guide and set one simple goal …to arrive in January feeling healthy, motivated and with some training behind you.

 For Marathon Runners

-Starting your marathon plan already in good shape makes your goal so much more achievable and you are less likely to break down with injury or illness through playing catch up and over-training.
+Starting your marathon plan (whether one of our traditional plans or with the Runkeeper Go app) already in good shape makes your goal so much more achievable and you are less likely to break down with injury or illness through playing catch up and over-training.

 Focus on building those long runs up to 60 then 90 minutes before your marathon plan kicks in and work on the threshold sessions and hill running.
 These plans build strength endurance and form the key ingredient to being a strong and successful marathon runner later in April.

 Meet up with friends, ask for new kit on your Christmas list and feel like a runner enjoying and surviving Christmas rather than a runner on hold starting in January…I promise it works and you will feel better for it.